Sicc2201/IQ-stageE2023/README.md

 This project has 5 main directories when running protocols:

-- Images: This is the directory where all the saved PNG images will be stored.
+- Qiskit-Project/Images: This is the directory where all the saved PNG images will be stored.
 Saved PNG includes pictures of final circuit, participants circuit, job results, etc.
 - Qiskit-Project/JsonFiles: This is the directory where all the json input files are.
 This is where the main scripts will fetch the file to create the participants.
 - Qiskit-Project/Qasm_output: This is the directory where all the saved qasm files will be stored.
 When you create a circuit and save in qasm format it will be there.
 - Qiskit-Project/QasmFiles: This is the directory where all the qasm input files are stored.
 When you create a qasm file as a protocol to feed the scripts, you must put them there.
 This directory contains other directories: